 Sec.
 18.2.
 Complete Agreement.

-This Compact, together with all exhibits and approved amendments, and the settlement agreement and the Stipulation for Entry of Judgment in Big Lagoon Rancheria, a Federally Recognized Indian Tribe, Plaintiff, v.
-State of California, Defendant, case nos.
-C 97-4693 CW and C 99-4995 CW, sets forth the full and complete agreement of the parties and supersedes any prior agreements or understandings with respect to the subject matter hereof.
+This Compact, together with all exhibits, appendices, and approved amendments, sets forth the full and complete agreement of the parties and supersedes any prior agreements or understandings with respect to the subject matter hereof.

 Sec.
 18.3.
 Construction.